mjcconsulting/camelz4-prototype/modules/budgets/README.md

 **TODO**: Determine Module Pre-Requisites and List here

-## Enable Cost Explorer
+## Cost Explorer

+We must enable Cost Explorer in order for Budgets to work.
 I think this has to be done manually.

 ### Steps